Downtown Logroño.

 The plaza and the Santa María de la Redonda Cathedral, Logroño.
 Sidewalk cafés lined the shadows.

-My interest in visiting the church, however, was prompted not by the ornate retablo but by a display found in a vault in the back wall of the church.
-It was a small painting of the crucifixion, not more than a foot or so in size.
+However, we weren't there for the architecture alone.
+Deep in a vault in the back wall sits a small painting—no more than a foot square—of the Crucifixion.
 The artist?
-A man more familiar as a sculptor than painter (apart from his Sistine Chapel Ceiling, of course).
-His name was Miguel Ángel Buronorotti or Michaelangelo.
+A man more familiar to most as a sculptor than painter (apart from his Sistine Chapel Ceiling, of course).
+His name?
+Miguel Ángel Buronorotti, better known as Michaelangelo.

 Cuadro del Calvario by Miguel Ángel Buronorotti (mid 16th c).